cde-ev/cdedb2/doc/source/Realm_Assembly_Voting-Details.rst

 respectively.

 You could also rank candidates equal to the ``_bar_``.
-In this case, your vote will be threaten as abstention with regard to those candidates.
+In this case, your vote will be treated as abstention with regard to those candidates.

 So, also the following is a legal preferential vote string with rejection option::